WTF is Privacy Shield

 Now, to make transatlantic transfer of personal data legal again the U.S. Department of Commerce and a European Commission have instituted a self-certification framework called Privacy Shield.
 And Trump pees on the whole thing.

 This is quite bad as Google’s G Suite proudly announced more than 3 million business customers lately.
-European businesses would be well advised to shun this U.S. and cloud based office solution for now.
+European businesses would be well advised to shun this U.S. and cloud based office solution for now, or any other non-GDPR-compliant offshore business service mentioned by Cloudwards.
 On the other hand, Germany has caved in to Google before.